Coat Color Genetics of Coyotes, Emphasizing DNA Studies

 A brief review of the genes controlling coyote coat colors.
 The photos of coyotes on this webpage were not the coyotoes actually DNA tested for the coat color they illustrate, contrary to my dog and cattle webpages.
 This is not ideal, but since I did not do all this research, it's the best I could do.

-The photo of a wild coyote crossing a trail, at the right, was taken years ago in Alberta, Canada by the late Dan Wood.
+The photo shows a wild coyote emerging from the woods beyond our house in the country near Saskatoon on 1 March 2023.
 It illustrates the tawny coloration that is typical of most coyotes.

 DNA Studies To Date